Andy Roberts (cricketer): After cricket

 Roberts' contribution to West Indies cricket has continued since his retirement as a player.
 As an administrator overseeing the preparation of pitches, he helped prepare the pitches in Antigua on which Brian Lara twice broke the world record for highest Test scores.

 Roberts worked with Bangladesh's fast bowlers in 2001 and again in 2005, and also helped coach India's seam bowling all-rounder Irfan Pathan in 2006.
 He joined the West Indies Cricket Board selection panel in July 2006.
 In 2008 he was one of 12 former West Indies cricketers who made up the 'Stanford Legends' who promoted the Stanford 20/20.

 Roberts was appointed a Knight Commander of the Order of the Nation (KCN) by the Antiguan Barbudan government on 28 February 2014.

+Criticism of the ICC and India's influence

+In March 2025, Roberts publicly criticized the ICC, alleging that the Board of Control for Cricket in India (BCCI) exerted disproportionate influence over the global governing body.
+His remarks were made in the lead-up to the 2025 ICC Champions Trophy, which was scheduled to be hosted by Pakistan.
+Roberts expressed concern over reports that India would play all of its matches in Dubai, rather than traveling within the host nation.
+He argued that such an arrangement was contrary to the principles of fair competition, stating, "At the Champions Trophy, India did not have to travel at all.
+How can a team not travel during a tournament?
+It is not fair, it's not cricket.
+There has to be a level playing field."

+Roberts also suggested that the ICC was increasingly accommodating to Indian interests, remarking, "To me, the ICC stands for the Indian Cricket Board.
+India dictates everything.
+If tomorrow, India says, 'listen there should be no no-balls and wides,' take my word, the ICC will find a way to satisfy India."
+He further cited the 2024 ICC Men's T20 World Cup, alleging that India had prior knowledge of its semi-final venue, which he viewed as evidence of structural imbalance.
+According to Roberts, "Cricket ought not to be a one-country sport.
+It now looks like a one-nation competition and the playing field is not level."